Find high quality parts at an affordable price HERE!

 Solution:

-In most cases, this will be the result of faulty pulley bearings in the gearbox.
-If you order replacements from our online store, then we will deliver them to you quickly so that you can replace them.
-However, you should also check the regulator valve, which may also be faulty and will need to be replaced.
+In most cases, faulty pulley bearings in the gearbox cause this issue.
+If you order replacements from our online store, we will deliver them quickly so you can replace them.
+However, you should also inspect the regulator valve, which may also be faulty and require replacement.

 Difficulty level